Guide to Careers in Analytics, Data Science and Business Intelligence

 Octave is a high-level programming language and computing environment data professionals use to perform linear and non-linear numerical computations, and to manipulate and visualize data.
 It is also an open-source platform, making it a popular alternative to proprietary solutions like SAS and Matlab.
 Octave was designed to be quite similar to Matlab, however, so that it is easier to transport programs across environments.

 Algorithms.io is a cloud-based platform that allows analytics professionals to use machine learning algorithms to analyze data collected in real time from devices, sensors, and machines.
 For example, the healthcare industry can use Algorithms.io to collect patient data from various sites to make real-time predictions regarding infection risks.

-    OnlineEducation.com carefully researched the field of online master’s degrees in analytics and other largely equivalent programs, and created a classification methodology based on what skills are taught rather than what the programs are called.
+OnlineEducation.com carefully researched online degrees in the field of analytics, and created a classification methodology based on what skills are taught rather than what the programs are called.
 Some of these programs may not be in disciplines like computer science, mathematics, or business, and yet they teach the core analytics skills one would need to enter the workforce.
-One can visit the following program pages to browse and learn more about online master’s degrees in analytics:
+One can visit the following program pages to browse and learn more about online bachelor’s and master’s degrees in analytics: